Tips and tricks Best practice guides, FAQ & more

 Software is continuously evolving through changes, updates, and bug fixes.
-However, even the smallest of the changes can have a domino effect in an application’s source code.
+However, even the smallest of the changes can have a domino effect on an application’s source code.

 Despite this, some software development teams choose to only run tests on the actual code changes, under the assumption that if the new software component works, then the rest of the functionality will as well.

-Before we dig deeper into automated regression testing, let’s review what regression testing is and why you should be doing them.
+However, before we dig deeper into automated regression testing, let’s review what regression testing is and why it shouldn't be overlooked.

 Regression testing requires constant repetition of testing scenarios to discover any possible unintended flaws in the application, and also to make sure that previously eradicated bugs haven’t re-occurred.

 When regression testing is automated, you can quickly and reliably run through simple scenarios and check a variety of changes to get fast feedback.
-This, in turn, frees up time for testers to focus on product improvement or conduct manual exploration into more unusual cases that require special attention.
+This, in turn, frees up time for testers to focus on other types of testing or conduct manual exploration into more unusual cases that require special attention.

 You can automate regression tests with computer-based tools, but not all of them offer the same features.
 Before you choose one, you should take into consideration some key factors to see what testing tool best fits your organization.